 EPA tips for smart driving:

-When shopping for a new or used vehicle (or even renting a vehicle), choose the cleanest, most fuel-efficient vehicle that meets your needs.
-With a wide range of clean, fuel-efficient vehicles available today, it’s easier than ever to go green—for the environment and for your wallet.
-Check out EPA’s Green Vehicle Guide orwww.fueleconomy.gov to find the best, most comprehensive information on vehicle emissions and fuel economy.
+When shopping for a new or used vehicle (or even renting a vehicle), choose the cleanest and most fuel-efficient vehicle that meets your needs.
+With a wide range of clean, fuel-efficient vehicles available today, it’s easier than ever to go green — for the environment and for your wallet.
+Check out EPA’s Green Vehicle Guide or fueleconomy.gov to find the best, most comprehensive information on vehicle emissions and fuel economy.

 You can also learn more about the fuel economy and environment label that you’ll see on all new vehicles.
 The label has been redesigned and updated for even easier comparison shopping.
 These new window stickers provide fuel economy and environmental ratings for all new vehicles, including advanced technology vehicles like electric cars and plug-in hybrids.
 And while at the showroom, you can scan the QR Code® on each vehicle’s label to be connected to additional information online, including personalized cost and energy-use estimates.

 To improve your fuel economy and reduce greenhouse gas emissions, go easy on the brakes and gas pedal, avoid hard accelerations, reduce your time spent idling (no more than 30 seconds), and unload unnecessary items in your trunk to reduce weight.
 If you have a removable roof rack and you are not using it, take it off to improve your fuel economy.
-Use cruise control if you have it, and for vehicles with selectable four-wheel drive, consider operating in two-wheel drive mode when road conditions make it safe to do so.
+Use cruise control if you have it, and for vehicles with selectable four-wheel drive, consider operating in two-wheel drive mode when road conditions allow.

 Get regular tune-ups, follow the manufacturer’s maintenance schedule (which can be found in your owner’s manual), and use the recommended grade of motor oil.
 A well-maintained car is more fuel-efficient, produces fewer greenhouse gas emissions, is more reliable, and is safer!

 Check your tire pressure regularly.
 Under-inflation increases tire wear, reduces your fuel economy, and leads to higher greenhouse gas and other air pollutant emissions.
-If you don’t know the correct tire pressure for your vehicle, you can find it listed on the door to your vehicle’s glove compartment, or on the driver’s-side door pillar.
+If you don’t know the correct tire pressure for your vehicle, you can find it listed on the door to your vehicle’s glove compartment, or on the driver’s side door.